-Each weekend, there is a team of faculty members who are in charge of weekend activities.
+Each weekend, there is a faculty team in charge of weekend activities who will oversee detention.
 Students on weekend detention are to report to a designated location on Friday night, Saturday morning, Saturday night and/or Sunday morning to fulfill their weekend detention expectations.
 The specific times and location of detention will be determined by the Dean of Students and the weekend duty team leading up to the scheduled detention.